Affiliate links on Android Authority may earn us a commission. Learn more.

 Think of Video Boost as Google's powerful image processing... but for video.

 Once complete, the boosted clip will appear in your Google Photos library along with a notification telling you that the clip has arrived.
-From there, you can share the video as you would with any other item in your library.
+From there, you can share the video as you would any other item in your library.
 The necessity of Google Photos also dictates that you need a Google account to use Video Boost, and you also have to allow Google Photos to back up your content.

 The other piece of the Video Boost feature is that it enables Night Sight Video.
 Once again, it works like Google’s image processing, this time for low-light video.
 More specifically, Night Sight Video centers around noise reduction in your clips, which will probably be helpful in situations like concerts and nighttime walks.
-Although Night Sight Video is a Pixel 8 Pro exclusive feature, both the Pixel 8 and Pixel 8 Pro now support Night Sight time-lapses if you want a classic clip of headlights flying up and down the highway.
+Although Night Sight Video is an exclusive Pixel 8 Pro feature, both the Pixel 8 and Pixel 8 Pro now support Night Sight time-lapses if you want a classic clip of headlights flying up and down the highway.
 Either way, the upgrade should be enough to keep Google’s Pixels among the best camera phones you can buy for a long time to come.

 If you’re not sure whether or not you’ve received Video Boost, you can quickly check by opening the camera app, flipping to video mode, and checking your settings.
 Video Boost will also pop up with a prompt to activate the feature the first time you record a video after receiving the Feature Drop.